-Cheickna Toure is a health financing and information systems expert with almost 20 years of experience working for private for non-profit organizations in Africa, Europe and America on social protection and knowledge sharing.
+Cheickna Toure is a health financing, public health, and information systems expert with almost 25 years of experience working for private and non-profit organizations in Africa, Europe and America on social protection and knowledge sharing.

 For more than 15 years prior to joining R4D, Mr. Toure worked with public and private organizations including NGOs and political representatives to advocate and push for universal access to healthcare in Mali.
 As deputy director of a community-based health insurance scheme, he worked with the ministry of social affairs to design, implement and monitor a national health coverage extension plan.
 As a consultant with the World Health Organization, Mr. Toure conducted studies on health financing issues in Mali and assisted the ministries of health, solidarity and family and welfare to develop Mali’s national health financing strategy.
 He has also helped several result-based financing programs to design and implement strong and smart information systems.